nextcloud/integration_openproject/README.md

 - Docker Compose
     - for v1, minimum version required is v1.29.0, make sure to use `docker-compose` instead of `docker compose`
     - this guide is written for v2
-- OpenProject server instance running in the host machine
+- OpenProject server instance

-  It must be reachable by the hostname `host.docker.internal`, you can do this through this environment
+  It must be reachable by the hostname `host.docker.internal` in the host machine.
+You can do this through this environment
   variable: `OPENPROJECT_DEV_EXTRA_HOSTS=host.docker.internal`.

   This hostname will resolve to `127.0.0.1` on the docker host and to something like `172.17.0.1` inside of the docker